What Makes a Solar Company “Top” in Singapore?

 Considerations:

-Best for: Homeowners attracted to zero-upfront-cost models backed by a major energy provider.
+Best for: Homeowners attracted to zero-upfront-cost models who are comfortable with a newer company backed by a major energy provider.

 Head-to-Head: How the Top Solar Companies Compare